teambit/docs/docs/dependencies/01-overview.md

 title: Overview
 ---

-Managing the dependencies of every component in a Bit workspace is quite a tedious and time-consuming task.
+Managing the dependencies of every component in a Bit workspace can become quite a tedious task.
 To address that, a Bit workspace uses the `@teambit.dependencies/dependency-resolver` aspect.

 The 'dependency-resolver' simplifies dependency management by providing the following features: